noriakis/software/docs/wcGeneSummary/04-metacyc_manual.md

-# Custom usage - Including the other databases (an example in MetaCyc)
+# Including the other databases (an example in MetaCyc)

 For mining the pathway information in curated database MetaCyc ([Caspi et al. 2020](https://academic.oup.com/nar/article/48/D1/D445/5581728)), users can prepare `pathways.dat` from MetaCyc flat files.
 Note that you must have a valid license of using MetaCyc.
 See [User guides](https://www.metacyc.org/MetaCycUserGuide.shtml) of MetaCyc, and [BioCyc](www.biocyc.org).
 Suppose we would like to know pathway and related information of "Bifidobacterium longum" and "Escherichia coli".
 The function `parseMetaCycPathway` can be used to parse the summarized comment of pathways using these queries.
 Note that the function search for `TAXONOMIC-RANGE` or `SPECIES` information in `pathways.dat` if `withTax=TRUE`.
 The resulting data.frame looks like below.